minego/mackeys/README.md

 	-c cmd		Command to run to determine mode.
 An exit code of 0 is used to indicate terminal mode.
 	-k keys		Specify a list of keys that should be converted.
-Default: cv
+Default: cv -s			Swap alt and super keys to more closely match the layout on a mac
 ```

 ## Dependencies